 Enjoy a sightseeing tour of Lisbon without having to tackle the hills in a 2-hour tuk tuk tour.
 Click here to get up-to-date prices and availability.

 Go back in Tasty Time at Pop Cereal

 Something fun for both the kids and the adults is to go to the Pop Cereal Cafe.
 Located in the Bairro Alto neighbourhood of Lisbon, down a cobblestone street littered with street art, you will find this café that serves a popular breakfast item all day long.

 Pop Cereal features over 100 cereal options from the past and present; and the kids will love how fun the décor is and trying to decide which cereal to taste.
 They will revel in the stories that their parents will tell describing all the cereals from when they were children and being able to try the cereals from their parent’s past.

 Not only can you get cereal and milk, but they offer toppings including crackers and sweets.
 Everything you can imagine giving oneself a full experience of assorted flavors in one bowl.
 After you are done munching on your treat, this cute café even offers napping areas.
-The perfect place to take a break with the kids.
+The perfect place to take a break and is one of the best unique Lisbon things to do with kids.

 Pretend you are the King of the Castle at Castelo Sao Jorge

 Rising high above Lisbon, overlooking its hills, the Tagus river and the Atlantic Ocean is the ancient Castelo Sao Jorge.
 It was from this vantage point that the rulers of Portugal could see explorers returning from the new world.